-PUBLIC EDUCATION began in Manilla in September 1877, in the small Union Church built by the McGauley brothers on the rise above present-day Coronation Park at North Manilla.
-A brick schoolhouse for 50 pupils with attached residence was put up in 1879 and the school operated there until 1900.
-Below is the 1885 school photo before and after restoration.
+PUBLIC EDUCATION officially began in Manilla in September 1877, in the small Union Church built by the McGauley brothers on the rise above present-day Coronation Park at North Manilla.
+Local children had attended classes in reading, writing and arithmetic from the early days of town development.
+The location for these during the 1890s is said to have been at the corner of Strafford and Rowan Streets.
+In 1879, a brick schoolhouse for 50 pupils with an attached residence was put up and Manilla Public School operated there until just before the turn of the century.

 The Union Church Nth Manilla c.1870s

 1885 Manilla Public School photo.
 Pupils with Mr. Murray & Miss McEwan Image restoration: D.Nichol 2001

 In 1898, after 21 years of lessons on the north side of the river, classes were transferred to the southern side of the Namoi, due to the danger to pupils crossing over traffic bridge and river.
 It was suggested that the former Strafford Street location be taken up for school activities, but the decision was made to transfer classes the Mechanics' Institute and build a new public school.

 MANILLA PUBLIC SCHOOL INVENTORY

 August 6th 1881

 6 First Book of Lessons

 10 Australian Reading Book No.1

 2 Dozens of Pencil Cases